 The Australian Health Practitioner Regulation Agency (AHPRA) supports 14 National Boards that are responsible for regulating health professions.
 The primary role of the National Boards is to protect the public and set standards and policies that all registered health practitioners must meet.
 AHPRA is responsible for:

-For further information, please visit their website: ahpra.gov.au
+For further information please visit the AHPRA website.

-Visit the coroner website in your state or territory for more information and to view the status of coroner's inquiries.
+Visit the relevant Coroner website in each state or territory for more information and to view the status of Coroner inquiries.

 Department of Health

-The Department of Health (the Department) is responsible for aged care policy development and implementation, and the management of national aged care programs.
+The Department of Health is responsible for aged care policy development and implementation, and the management of national aged care programs.

-For further information, please visit the Department’s website: health.gov.au
+For further information please visit the Department of Health website.

 The police force in each state or territory is responsible for dealing with matters including: preventing, detecting and investigating crime, monitoring and promoting road safety, maintaining social order, and performing and coordinating emergency and rescue operations.